iMattPro/topicpreview/README.md

 1. Copy the `topicpreview` folder to `phpBB/ext/vse/`
 2. Navigate in the ACP to `Customise -> Extension Management -> Extensions`.
-3. Click Enable.
+3. Click `Enable`.

+Note: This extension is in development.
+Installation is only recommended for testing purposes and is not supported on live boards.
+This extension will be officially released following phpBB 3.1.0.

 Uninstallation
 --------------

-Navigate in the ACP to `Customise -> Extension Management -> Extensions` and click Purge.
+Navigate in the ACP to `Customise -> Extension Management -> Extensions` and click `Purge`.

 License
 -------